Girls Night Out (Charli XCX song): Live performances

 The song was premiered by Sophie at the Output club in Brooklyn, New York in July 2015.
 From 2015 to 2018 the song has been played at multiple live shows by both XCX and Sophie.

+The song was also remixed on a 2021 episode of Saturday Night Live for their Pride-themed sketch.
+The sketch featured Anya Taylor-Joy and Lil Nas X, the host and the musical guest, respectively.